 From Ramadan markets to guided tours, here’s how you can make full use of the Holy Month.

 Ramadan has officially begun, which means a month-long celebration of gratitude and soaking in all those community feels.
 In the UAE, this time also translates to markets adorned with colourful decorations, the aroma of local delicacies wafting through the air, and the melodious call to prayer echoing through the streets.
-So let FACT be your guide to unlocking the wonders of Ramadan 2025 in the UAE.
+So let FACT be your guide to unlocking the wonders of Ramadan 2026 in the UAE.

-Embark on a Dubai Souks Iftar Tour
+Dubai Souks Iftar Tour

-GO Visit www.fryingpanadventures.com for reservations and more information.
+GO Visit www.fryingpanadventures.com for more information.

 Ramadan in the UAE

-Indulge in an Emirati iftar at SMCCU
+Emirati iftar at SMCCU

 Step into the wind-tower houses and immerse yourself in Emirati hospitality and traditions at the Sheikh Mohammed Centre for Cultural Understanding.
 Start by breaking the fast with light appetisers shared with the Emirati hosts.
 Then, head to the Diwan Mosque for a short session before returning to savour a delightful assortment of Emirati dishes, desserts, and tea at the SMCCU house.
 You can also enjoy activities such as calligraphy.
 The program runs daily throughout Ramadan from 6pm to 8pm, and tickets start at AED 180.